Ambrose1710/OIBSIP/README.md

-Hi there, this repository contains my beginner projects for Oasis python programming internship.
+Hi there, this repository contains my projects for Oasis python programming internship.